Carillon: Etymology and terminology

-A musician who plays the carillon is commonly called a carillonneur (/ˌkɛrələˈnɜːr/ KERR-ə-lə-NUR, /kəˌrɪljəˈnɜːr/ kə-RIL-yə-NUR), also loaned from French.
+A musician who plays the carillon is commonly called a carillonneur (/ˌkɛrələˈnɜːr/ KERR-ə-lə-NUR, /kəˌrɪljəˈnɜːr/ kə-RIL-yə-NUR), also lent from French.
 It and carillon were adopted by English speakers after the introduction of the instrument to British troops following the War of the Spanish Succession in the 18th century.
-Though the word carillonneur literally refers to carillon players that are men, the French carillonneuse to denote women is not used in English.
-Another common term is carillonist, which some players of the carillon have wished to replace carillonneur because of the former's gender inclusivity, simple spelling, and unambiguous pronunciation.
+Though the French word carillonneur literally refers to carillon players who are men, the French carillonneuse to denote women is not used in English.
+Another common term is the English carillonist, which some players of the carillon have wished to replace carillonneur because of the former's gender inclusivity, simple spelling, and unambiguous pronunciation.
 In 2018, the World Carillon Federation adopted carillonist as the preferred term for its communications.